 If you disagree with a contractor regarding an invoice, you have the right to withhold payment of the excess portion invoiced.
 In this case, you must always submit a written request, along with relevant justification, to the contractor to have the price adjusted.

-If the contractor does not accept the adjustment and insists on sticking to the original invoice, you should contact a consumer advisor immediately.
-The consumer advisor may assess whether there is reason to continue withholding payment and dispute the matter.
+If the contractor does not accept the adjustment and insists on sticking to the original invoice, you should contact a consumer advice immediately.
+The consumer advice may assess whether there is reason to continue withholding payment and dispute the matter.

 Additional work must be paid as agreed